Categories

 Starting a New Batch: Transfer Instructions

-To keep cider kefir around longer then 2-3 days, feed it.
+To keep cider kefir around longer than 2-3 days, feed it.
 Here’s how I do that for my family of 4 …. each morning when I pour us a glass of juice kefir, I leave a small amount in jar (about 3 Tbsp) then I top jar with fresh cider and leave on counter a couple hours before putting back in fridge.

-Say you are the only person in your family drinking juice kefir then you might want to replenish with the same amount of fresh unkefired juice and put it back into fridge because there is more juice kefir then fresh juice, so it’s going to kefir even in the fridge.
+If you are only one in your family drinking juice kefir then you might want to replenish with the same amount of fresh unkefired juice and put it back into fridge because there is more juice kefir then fresh juice, so it’s going to kefir even in the fridge.
 Does that make sense?
 This is my system, you might come up with a different one.
 Keep in mind, I only keep a pint of juice kefir going at once because that’s what I find manageable.

 Here’s how…